Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 ## Recap
 I successfully installed the **Elastic Agent** on my Windows Server and enrolled it in the **Fleet** for centralized management.
 Logs are now being collected, and I can manage the endpoint policies from one location.
 In the next session, I’ll set up **Sysmon** to monitor and log system activity on the Windows Server for deeper analysis.

+# Day 8: Understanding Sysmon and Key Event IDs

+## Synopsis
+Today, I explored the importance of **Sysmon** (System Monitor), a tool from Microsoft's Sysinternals suite that provides detailed telemetry from Windows endpoints.
+Proper visibility into endpoints is critical for SOC analysts to effectively investigate potential compromises.
+By the end of this session, I had a better understanding of what Sysmon offers and its ability to capture vital events for security monitoring.

+## What is Sysmon?
+**Sysmon** is a free tool that helps monitor critical events on Windows machines, such as:
+- Process Creations
+- Network Connections
+- File Creations

+It works through event logging and can be customized via a configuration file to focus on specific events.
+With **Sysmon version 15.15**, there are **30 different event IDs** that can be tracked, providing detailed insights into endpoint activity.
+Sysmon’s capabilities, like logging process creation with command-line details and recording file hashes, make it a powerful tool for detecting and investigating suspicious behavior.

+### Key Capabilities:
+- **Process Creations**: Logs process details, including command line, parent processes, and file hashes.
+This helps in detecting malicious activity by correlating events using the **Process GUID**.
+- **Network Connections**: Tracks source and destination IPs, ports, and the associated process.
+This is crucial for identifying potentially malicious connections, such as those from **Command and Control (C2)** processes.
+- **Customizable Configuration**: Sysmon's behavior can be tailored through a configuration file to enable or disable specific event logging, such as network connections, which is disabled by default.

+## Important Event IDs

+Here are a few key event IDs provided by Sysmon that are valuable during an investigation:

+1. **Event ID 1 (Process Creation)**: This tracks all new processes, their command lines, and file hashes, providing vital information for identifying suspicious activity.
+For example, if malware is executed, Sysmon will log this event.

+2. **Event ID 3 (Network Connections)**: When enabled, this event tracks network connections, including source and destination IPs and ports.
+It's incredibly useful for tracking suspicious outbound connections initiated by malware.

+3. **Event IDs 6, 7, 8 (Driver Load, Image Load, Create Remote Thread)**: These IDs help detect defense evasion techniques such as process injection, often used by attackers to bypass security tools.

+4. **Event ID 10 (Process Access)**: This event is helpful in identifying potential credential theft attempts, particularly targeting the **LSASS** process, which stores credentials in memory.

+5. **Event ID 22 (DNS Query)**: Monitoring DNS queries can reveal interesting patterns, including potential use of **Domain Generation Algorithms (DGA)**, which can indicate compromise.

+## Recap
+Sysmon provides essential telemetry for SOC analysts, allowing for detailed monitoring of endpoint activity.
+Understanding key event IDs like process creations and network connections enables more effective investigations and threat hunting.
+In the next session, I’ll demonstrate how to install Sysmon using a popular configuration to start collecting and analyzing Sysmon logs.